 # Audit log streaming destinations

-Before you begin, reference our set up audit log streaming guide for instructions on enabling audit log streaming in your workspace.
+Before you begin, refer to our set up audit log streaming guide for instructions on enabling audit log streaming in your workspace.

 Workato supports the following audit log streaming destinations: